dendriel/rozsa-events-collector/README.md

 - Create integrated test in sample app
 - Allow to setup multiple flows based on config
+- Allow to define reference values for the event (static key-value pairs in the BeginCollecting Annotation)
 - Add reflection caching
 - Capture on records
 - Create final documentation